zauberzeug/air-link/README.md

 ## Setup

-### 1. Deploy the Air Admin app to a new device
+### 1. Deploy the Air Link app to a new device

-Run the following command on the developer machine to deploy the Air Admin app to an edge device.
+Run the following command on the developer machine to deploy the Air Link app to an edge device.

 ```bash
 ./deploy.py <target device>
 ```

-It will copy the Air Admin app into the home directory of the edge device and start it in a system service.
+It will copy the Air Link app into the home directory of the edge device and start it in a system service.
 The app is accessible on port 8080 and can be reached via the IP address of the edge device.

 > [!NOTE]